The-manpreet-singh/crud-appllication/README.md

 npm install react-router-dom
 npm install axios
 npm install redux react-redux
+npm install redux-thunk
 API url- https://fakestoreapi.com/

 ### Redux-life-cycle

 Action creator-> Action -> Dispatch -> Reducers -> Store

 Action creator-> which is our component
 Action & Dispatch-> from our components, we actually dispatch the action, which goes to the Reducer and the Reducer has the power to update the state

+### Redux-thunk-middleware-life-cycle

+Action creator-> Action -> Dispatch ->middleware-> Reducers -> Store

+Action creator-> which is our component
+Action & Dispatch-> from our components, we actually dispatch the action, which goes to middleware and then its pass the action to the Reducer and the Reducer has the power to update the state

 ## Available Scripts

 In the project directory, you can run: